 Vaping does offer the highest bioavailability from 34% - 56%.

 It is really a matter of personal choice and convenience.
 Some people do not want to inhale anything into their lungs, even though vaping is not smoking, instead, it enters the lungs as a vapor rather than smoke.
 However, many people enjoy the relaxing experience of vaping and find that it enhances the overall benefits of CBD.

 On the other hand, many consider dosing CBD with dropping some delicious tincture under the tongue to be the most convenient and effective method.

-That said, they are not mutually exclusive, there may be times that sitting back to enjoy a CBD vaping experience is just what you need and other times, when you are on the go, a drop or two of sublingual CBD tincture is easy and effective.
+That said, they are not mutually exclusive, there may be times that sitting back to enjoy a CBD vaping experience is just what you need, and other times when you are on the go, a drop or two of sublingual CBD tincture is easy and effective.

 Topicals consist of creams, lotions, foams, and salves, formulated from full-spectrum CBD extract isolate, or alternative cannabinoids, along with other beneficial ingredients.
-Topical products are used for targeted pain relief, skin care, personal care and many other applications.
+Topical products are used for targeted pain relief, skin care, personal care, and many other applications.

 CBD is considered to be non-toxic, safe and doesn’t have a risk of overdose.
 That said, often, the very few reported side effects such as, dry mouth and mild changes in the digestive process, are usually overcome by reducing the dosage.

 It is always recommended, when starting to include CBD products in your health regimen, to start with low and infrequent dosage amounts.
-Then, if you feel you are stable and would like to increase you dosage, do so slowly and incrementally.
+Then, if you feel you are stable and would like to increase your dosage, do so slowly and incrementally.